AlexGottschalkSE/APDS7311POE/README.md

 The program is run locally, but the database is hosted via Firebase.

 Using the Program:
 Upon startup of the application, the user is presented with the options to either register or login.
-If markers wish to make use of an existing login please use the following login details:
-"accountNumber":"1234","username":"Test","password":"Password1"
+The register function will only register new customers.

-Otherwise, the user can register their own account.
+The customer can register their own account.
 The user must enter valid information, as if any information is missing or invalid, the user will be prompted to correct the missing details.
 Upon logging in the user will be presented with the option to make a payment, upon entering valid payment details, as invalid details will make the application prompt the user to renter the payment details, the payment will be saved and a transaction ID will be presented.
 From the dashboard, the user can also navigate to the Transaction History page.
 Upon loading the page, the application will display all previous transaction made by the currently logged in user.
+The Dashboard also has an optional dark mode toggle.
+Clicking this will switch the UI to dark mode, and back to light mode when pressed again.

+Employee's are pre-registered in the system and cannot be registered in the application.
+The markers can make use of the existing login below to test the employee portal:
+"accountNumber":"1234","username":"Test","password":"Password1"

+Upon logging into the employee portal, the user will be presented with the employee dashboard.
+This has the same dark mode toggle as the customer portal.
+The employee can then navigate to the approve payments page.
+This will load a list of all payment requests.
+Upon the employee verifying that the payment details are valid, the employee can then click the approve button to approve the transaction in the database, allowing SWIFT to proceed with the transaction.